alexandraburu23/3DMP/README.txt

 Homework 5 - completed;
 Final Project - work in progress:
       -uploaded the canvases
-      -uploaded the first version of the design
+      -uploaded the first progress of the design -uploaded the second progress of the design